leodemisel/project-website/index.md

-As we can see on the above figure, there seem to be a clear trend of more Oscar being won by the end of the year.
+As we can see on the above figure, there seem to be a clear trend of more Oscar being won by movies coming out at the end of the year.
 The trend seems rather consistent over the years, which can be explained by the fact that almost all Oscar ceremonies took place between February and April.
-It would be simple to say that if a moviemaker wants to win an Oscar, they have to release it between October and December, but let's not be ADAmant about that thought and conduct a deeper analysis.
-Having observed this supposed effect, the next natural question is : do movies make more Oscars when they are released at the end of the year because that's when the best movies are released ?
+It would be simple to say that if a moviemaker wants to win an Oscar, they would have to release it between October and December, but let's not be ADAmant about that thought and conduct a deeper analysis.
+Having observed this supposed effect, the next natural question is : do movies have a better chance of winning an Oscar when they are released at the end of the year simply because that's when the best movies are released ?